-- 7.22 As the proposal will result in the demolition of twelve garages and the loss of the associated garage court, which officers understand is unofficially used for parking, there is naturally some concern about this loss, and this is certainly what most of the objections relate to.
-In this case the revised existing parking and garage usage detail which has been submitted reflects that from the 12 garages 8 are used locally and 4 are void.
-The proposals include two spaces for each dwelling and three allocated spaces which is considered sufficient. - 7.23 Since these applications were presented at DMC in February 2022 the applicants have submitted revised details with regard to parking provision following the loss of the garages and garage courts.
+- 7.20 As the proposal will result in the demolition of six garages and the loss of the associated garage court, which officers understand is unofficially used for parking, there is naturally some concern about this loss, and this is certainly what most of the objections relate to.
+In this case the revised existing parking and garage usage detail which has been submitted reflects that from the 6 garages 4 are used locally and 2 for outside of the area.
+As detailed above, the level of parking proposed for the dwellings and the additional visitor/allocated parking is considered to be sufficient. - 7.21 Since these applications were presented at DMC in February 2022 the applicants have submitted revised details with regard to parking provision following the loss of the garages and garage courts.
 Parking surveys have also been completed which were carried out in March and April 2022 (both on a weekday and at the weekend) and a later assessment (explained below) in June 2022 (a weekday) to meet a request made by Cambridgeshire County Council's Highways Team.
 Upon initial review of the revised surveys and details within these, concerns were raised by Highways that the surveys had not been carried out to fully accord with the Lambeth Methodology (as was suggested).
 Therefore, an amended survey was requested (including the June data).
 There were also a number of other matters which Highways considered needed to be addressed such as: - The inclusion of vehicles parking in the garages included in the figures. - Criteria used to identify the spaces to ensure that they would be in a suitable (and safe) location. - Query on provision of the unallocated spaces which will be provided (mainly their location - several in one area).

-Following these comments revised survey detail was provided to the Local Planning Authority (as detailed above) and CCC Highways were consulted again.
+Following these comments revised survey detail was provided to the LPA (as detailed above) and CCC Highways were consulted again.
 This time, as well as the Development Management Team of Highways the Transport Assessment Team have also been consulted.
 The Development Management section has provided comments advising that in terms of the layout access and scale, their original comments (prior to February DMC) remain consistent.
 They state that the accesses do not change in terms of their suitability or safety whether they are considered as individual applications or as a whole.
-The original comments received stated that there were no objections in principle but that the LPA should consider the impact of the displaced vehicles (from the garages and associated courts) when determining the applications, particularly with regard to any residential amenity impacts which was also a matter (raised originally) by HDC's Urban Design Team.
+The original comments received stated that there were no objections in principle but that the Local Planning Authority should consider the impact of the displaced vehicles (from the garages and associated courts) when determining the applications, particularly with regard to any residential amenity impacts which was also a matter (raised originally) by HDC's Urban Design Team.
 Overall, Highways raised no objection on grounds of highway safety.
 It should be noted that Urban Design have not been consulted further on the proposals given the level of detail provided in the surveys as their original concerns mainly focused on the fact that the earlier parking surveys did not consider parking which takes place within the garage courts which the later surveys now cover.